keajs/kea-docs/docs/guide/advanced.md

 ```

 Calling `logic()` is a fast operation: if the logic has already been built, it won't be rebuilt.
-Only the props will be updated if needed.
+Only the props will be updated.

 You can pass random data from React onto the logic this way.
 For example various defaults.